vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the last 10 lines
+Displays the first 10 lines